Best PCOS Supplements For Women

 Higher levels of androgen hormones like DHT are thought to shorten the hair growth cycle and lead to the growth of shorter and thinner strands of hair.

 Saw palmetto appears to be most effective when taken in daily doses of 160–320 mg.
 It should not be taken if you're currently pregnant or breastfeeding.
 Always consult your healthcare provider before taking saw palmetto to ensure your safety and appropriate dosage.

 Learn more about Healthy PCOS' Saw Palmetto here.

 Berberine is one of those supplements that is great for women with PCOS, especially if you have insulin resistance.
 Berberine is a compound in several plants, including goldenseal, barberry, Oregon grape, and tree turmeric that has been a part of Chinese and Ayurvedic medicine for thousands of years.

 Many studies of berberine have indicated that it can treat several metabolic health conditions, including diabetes, obesity, and heart problems.

 Inflammation is one of the root factors triggering PCOS.
 Some research suggests that berberine has anti-inflammatory properties.
 Studies have also found that it can have positive effects on blood sugar, triglycerides, and insulin.

 One meta-analysis indicated that berberine was better than a placebo at lowering blood sugar.
-Another meta-analysis found that berberine combined with lifestyle changes worked better to lower blood glucose than lifestyle changes alone.
+Another meta-analysis found that berberine combined with lifestyle changes, like diet and exercise, worked better to lower blood glucose than lifestyle changes alone.